 How much would you spend to try and find your dog if he got lost?
 I'm not talking about a reward here, but paying for the effort of finding him.
-The sky is the limit it seems for Janet Mihalyfi of Georgetown.
-Her 5-year-old, Rotweiler mix, Havoc, has been missing for a year this month.
-So far she's spent $35,000 dollars trying to find him, including printing thousands of signs and hiring four psychics and private eye dog investigators.
-Havoc got lost when he and his sister Raze went on an off-leash run with Mihalyfi in a Washington DC Reservoir.
+The sky was the limit it seems for a woman and her Rotweiler mix who had been missing for many years.
+The dog owner spent over $35,000 dollars trying to find her dog, including printing thousands of signs and hiring four psychics and private eye dog investigators.
+Her dog was lost when he and his sister went on an off-leash run with in a Washington DC Reservoir.
 The dogs took off after a deer.
-Raze came back, Havoc didn't.
-Her story has gone national over the past year, with some people saying she should give up.
-Mihalyfi says she doesn't think about the money, just about finding Havoc and bringing him home.
+One dog came back, but the other was still missing.
+Her story went national over the year, with some people saying she should give up.
+The owner said she didn't think about the money, just about finding her dog and bringing him home.

-The nurse in Spain who recovered from Ebola, but whose dog ExCalibur was killed by Spanish Health authorities, is suing.
-Teresa Romero's lawsuit seeks the equivalent of $186,000 for the loss of her dog and another $186,000 for damage done to her name.
-ExCalibur was killed even though he showed no signs of the disease and despite an international petition to save him that had nearly 400,000 signatures.
+A nurse in Spain who recovered from Ebola, but whose dog was killed by Spanish Health authorities, filled a lawsuit.
+The lawsuit sought the equivalent of $186,000 for the loss of her dog and another $186,000 for damage done to her name.
+Her dog was killed even though he showed no signs of the disease and despite an international petition to save him that had nearly 400,000 signatures.
 Unfortunately, the Supreme Court rejected her claim and ruled the killing justified.